Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 ## Analysis of argument protection in built-in drivers

 TODO: analyze the built-in implementations of mechanisms for which there is a requirement on drivers.
 By code inspection, how satisfied are we that they meet the requirement?

+## Copy bypass

+For efficiency, we are likely to want mechanisms to bypass the copy and process buffers directly in builds that are not affected by shared memory considerations.

+Expand this section to document any mechanisms that bypass the copy.

+Make sure that such mechanisms preserve the guarantees when buffers overlap.